SalomePlatform/hexablock/doc/gui_hemisphere.rst

 Rind Grid
 ==========
-To create a rind grid: On *Sphere* check the *rind* checkbox and fill in the *internal radius* parameter.
+To create a rind grid: On *Sphere* check the *rind* check box and fill in the *internal radius* parameter.

 .. image:: _static/gui_rind.png
    :align: center